amirshayankamandi/amirshayankamandi/README.md

-Hi 👋 My name is Amir Shayan Kamandi
+Amir Shayan Kamandi
 ===============================

-Backe-End Developer
+Backend Developer
 -------------------

 I am a backend developer and I have been working in the company since I was 16 years old(2019) along with my studies!
 I have been eager to learn in any field since I can remember, and I have a motto for my profession: